Table of Contents

 Plain abdominal X-ray

-An initial, easy, and inexpensive test to look for:
+An initial, easy, and inexpensive test to look for the following:

-- Air-fluid level on erect abdominal X-ray for intestinal obstruction
+- Air-fluid level on upright abdominal X-ray for intestinal obstruction

 - Radio-opaque opacities for renal and gallbladder stones

-Abdominal ultrasound is one of the most commonly used diagnostic tests for the diagnosis of diseases of the hepatobiliary system, the urinary tract, as well as acute appendicitis.
+Abdominal ultrasound is one of the most commonly used diagnostic tests for the diagnosis of diseases of the hepatobiliary system, the urinary tract, and acute appendicitis.
 Pelvic ultrasound in women aids the diagnosis of suspected ectopic pregnancy and ovarian cysts/masses.

 Abdominal CT provides better visualization of the abdominal viscera.
 It is also an investigation of choice in hemodynamically stable patients presenting with an acute abdomen in an emergency setting.